sqlfluff/sqlfluff/src/sqlfluff/parser_2/README.md

       allowing the rest to be matched by any following grammar.
     - Return value from a match should probably be uniform, and some kind of object (a `namedTuple`?), on which we can ask whether it's a complete match or not.

+# New Grammar

+- Grammar needs to be rewritten - it's inefficient and WRONG.
+Bracket matching doesn't work.

+Rules for Grammars:
+1. Grammars have a just a match method.
+2. Grammars should do the minimal to call any sub matchers.
+3. Grammars should each maintain a timer which keeps track of how long they each take.
+4. Grammars should log at least on entry and exit, including logging the timing.
+5. Matchers should be greedy, any should be called only once.
+They should match as much as they can, and pass back the rest.